Newsletter Subscribe

 Elwood Bathers, Elwood

 Golden sands, crisp interiors, and an open terrace made for summer nights that never end.
-Elwood Bathers has the kind of sun-soaked atmosphere that turns lunch into dinner, dinner into after-dark cocktails.
+Elwood Bathers has a sun-soaked atmosphere that turns lunch into dinner, and dinner into after-dark cocktails.
 Order the seafood linguine and watch as the bay blushes pink — pure finale-scene material.
 You’ll swear you just spotted Belly and the boys at the next table.

 Elwood Park & Elwood Foreshore Reserve, 15, Elwood